-To enable guest access on the Microsoft Teams level, an admin must:
+To enable guest access on the Microsoft Teams level:

 In the navigation menu, click Users > Guest access:

 Click the dropdown next to Allow guest access in Microsoft Teams:

 Microsoft will display a message saying it will take “a couple of hours” for changes to take effect.
-So, if you see a message “Contact your administrator” when you try to add a guest to your team, it’s likely that the settings haven’t become effective yet.
+So, if you see a message “Contact your administrator” when you try to add a guest to your team, the settings are probably still updating.

 In AAD, a global admin can choose, on a global level, who will be able to invite guest users to an organization: